StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

-Transformer-based models have become the mainstream approach in both Natural Language Processing (NLP) and Computer Vision (CV).
-GPT-style models \cite{gpt} lead the field in NLP tasks, generating tokens in an auto-regressive manner.
-Meanwhile, the Diffusion Transformer (DiT) \cite{peebles2023scalablediffusionmodelstransformers}, which employs pure Transformer blocks within traditional diffusion processes, has gained widespread use over the past year for image and video generation.
 The key mechanism behind these Transformer-based models is attention\cite{vaswani2023attention}, which captures the text feature by calculating the attention score between every two single tokens.
-A standard attention function is given as:

-where $Q$, $K$, and $V$ are the query, value, and key of input x with shape ($B$, $N$, $H$) in the case of self-attention, and $d_k$ represents the head dimension in commonly used multi-head attention.
-For convenience, we use the symbolic representations in Table \ref{tab.symbo}.
-We can observe that in the original attention function, we need to store the intermediate value $QK^T$ of size $N^2$, which means that the memory capacity requirement and computation amount both grow in quadratic proportion with the sequence length.
-To solve the memory IO and capacity bottleneck, methods like flash-attention\cite{dao2022flashattention} have been proposed.
-Flash-attention is designed upon the idea of softmax decomposition \cite{kitaev2020reformer, milakov2018online, rabe2022selfattention}, enabling online softmax computation by storing some extra statistics.
-Flash-attention is thus capable of segmenting the $Q$, $K$, and $V$ matrices into blocks, allowing the entire computation to be performed within a single kernel for each block sequentially.
-This strategy effectively circumvents redundant read and write operations to the High Bandwidth Memory (HBM).

 However, the sequence length can reach hundreds of thousands, when dealing with multi-round chatting, or high-resolution long video generation.
 It then becomes necessary to distribute the sequence across multiple GPUs.
 This distribution helps to reduce both the memory and computation demands on any single device.
 This strategy is also known as sequence parallelism.
-We will explore these methods in further detail in the following section.
+Presently, Sequence parallelism can be divided into two main categories: attention-head-sharding-based and peer-to-peer-communication-based.
+The former involves distributing the attention heads of multi-head attention across multiple GPUs, whereas the latter resembles a distributed version of FlashAttention, relying on peer-to-peer communication to transfer keys, values, and intermediate statistics.